Raj2503/Python-Text-To-Speech-Hindi/README.md

-# synth-me
+# NLP TTS System in Hindi

-Synth-me is a concatenative text-to-speech engine implemented in Python.
+This is a concatenative text-to-speech engine implemented in Python.

 I started this project in January 2015 because I was intrigued by text-to-speech software and wanted to learn more about how it worked.